universal-mcp/applications/src/universal_mcp/applications/ahrefs/README.md

-# Ahrefs MCP Server
+# AhrefsApp MCP Server

-An MCP Server for the Ahrefs API.
+An MCP Server for the AhrefsApp API.

 ## 🛠️ Tool List

-This is automatically generated from OpenAPI schema for the Ahrefs API.
+This is automatically generated from OpenAPI schema for the AhrefsApp API.

 | Tool | Description |